kalibera/rchk/README.md

-`asRInteger` is just an alias for `ScalarInteger`, so if the call to `asRInteger` that executes second allocates, it will kill the object allocated by previous call to `asRInteger`.
+`asRInteger` is just an alias for `ScalarInteger`, so if the call to `asRInteger` that executes second allocates, it will kill the object allocated by the previous call to `asRInteger`.

 The `maacheck` by design can have false alarms.
-It looks for multiple allocating expressions passed to a function, where at least one for the expressions may return a newly allocated object.
+It looks for multiple allocating expressions passed to a function, where at least one of the expressions may return a newly allocated object.
 The tool, however, does not detect if a function implicitlly protects an object before returning it (e.g.  `install` or `getPrimitive` are such functions).
 The `install` calls are built-in exceptions in the tool.
-Experience with the tool so far suggests that it has very few false alarms in practice.
-So far I've fixed the bugs found in R-devel, so the remaining error reports will be false alarms, but it would be worth doing this for packages as well.
+Experience with the tool so far suggests that it has very few false alarms in practice (and much less than the following tools).
+So far I've fixed the bugs found in R-devel, so the remaining error reports will be false alarms, but it would be worth fixing the packages as well.